Sangareddy: Economy

 The city has three large-scale public sector industries.
 These are Bharat Heavy Electricals Limited (one of the Maharatna companies of the Indian government), Bharat Dynamics Limited (where one of India's most powerful missiles, Prithvi, was produced), and Ordnance Factory Medak (which manufactures the Sarath tanks for the Indian Army).

 The city includes the Old Sangareddy and New Sangareddy sections.
 Old Sangareddy is known for its bazaars and old district jail, which has been converted to a jail museum and now called Heritage Jail Museum.

-The city has access to a lot of Shopping malls, Showrooms, Restaurants, Hotels etc.
+Monin, a French liquor company, has started to build a manufacturing facility in the district.

 Education

-Schools

-The following is a list of local schools and colleges: